enaut/pslink/README.md

 ### Service

 * admin interface via wasm
-* Rest+Json server
-* Tracing via Jaeger

 ## Usage

-### install binary
+### Install the binary

-The pslink binary can be downloaded from the latest release at: https://github.com/enaut/pslink/releases
+The pslink bundle can be downloaded from the latest release at: https://github.com/enaut/pslink/releases

-These binaries are self contained and should run on any linux 64bit sy"stem.
-Just put them where you like them to be and make them executable.
+Just extract the bundle wher you like.
 A sample install might be:

 ```bash
 # mkdir -p /opt/pslink